-The Creative Industries generate £35 billion for the London economy per annum and enable London to claim its pre-eminent status as one of the world’s most creative cities.
-This status is under threat due to the high cost of living with many people being priced out.
+The creative industries generate £35 billion for the London economy per annum and enables the city to lay claim to its pre‑eminent status as one of the most dynamic and creative places in the world.
+This status is however, under severe threat due to the high cost of living with many people being priced out.
 We need to do something urgently to stop this.

-Housing Creative London aims to address this by affordable rent in perpetuity, but crucially in areas of the city that will benefit from the catalytic effect of creatives to unlock challenging sites, animate neighbourhoods and accelerate housing delivery.
+Housing Creative London aims to address this by introducing affordable rent options in perpetuity, but crucially in areas of the city that will benefit from the catalytic effect of creatives to unlock challenging sites, animate neighbourhoods, shape places and accelerate housing delivery.

-Working with local authorities to prioritise local residents and workers, and ensuring rents are linked to real wages and not market values, Housing Creative London believes this model supports the creative sector.
+Working with local authorities to prioritise local residents and workers, and ensuring rents are linked to real wages and not market values, Housing Creative London believes this model will support and nurture the creative sector.
 Our approach will help unlock challenging sites, promote enterprise and contribute to affordable housing supply.
-Alongside Housing Creative London we are establishing Housing Keyworker London.